yingw787/voogasalad_TEAM/DESIGN/DESIGN.md

 ##Example games

 One type of tower defense game is the type where enemies are generated to walk around a map on a predetermined map.
 The player can then place towers alongside the path and defend a main base.
 Another type of game is that where enemies walk linearly along a map and towers can be placed anywhere, including in their path.
 Finally, another type of game is that where the player can not only defend a base, but also purchase units to attack an enemy base.

+The main difference between these games is the paths: meandering vs. linear across the screen.
+This is supported by our design because it is up to the user how paths can be created and how many points it takes to define a path- so they can choose to make multiple paths across the screen, or they can choose to use many points to create one or more paths that wander around the screen.
+There are also a multitude of winning conditions in these games, such as simply defending a base for a certain number of enemies or perhaps by taking down an enemy base.
+Our authoring environment will be able to support the ability to define how a win condition is met and how the user plays, such as whether they can purchase supporting troops or not in addition to towers.

 ##Design Considerations